 What is the Asylum Seeker VET program?

-The Asylum Seeker Vocational Education and Training (ASVET) program provides eligible asylum seekers and refugees granted temporary residence an exemption from the usual citizenship or residency eligibility criteria required for participation in a government-subsidised Skills First training course.
+The Asylum Seeker Vocational Education and Training (ASVET) program provides eligible asylum seekers granted temporary residence an exemption from the usual citizenship or residency eligibility criteria required for participation in a government-subsidised Skills First training course.

 Why is the ASVET program being funded?

 The Victorian Government is committed to addressing disadvantage and promoting equity.
 This includes helping asylum seekers who encountered significant barriers to participating in education and training.
 The Victorian Government currently supports asylum seekers, refugees and migrants by providing access to Skills First-funded training and access to Free TAFE courses, ensuring that these learners are exempt from the citizenship requirements to subsidised training.

 The Department of Jobs, Skills, Industry and Regions (the department) is committed to supporting economic and social prosperity across Victoria by ensuring industries have access to skilled workers and that all Victorians have the knowledge, skills and attributes needed now and for the jobs of the future.
 The department meets this commitment by lifting participation in training, skills and higher education, building awareness of the value of learning pathways and ensuring that learning is accessible to all.
 The Victorian Government recognises that people seeking asylum and refugees are among the most vulnerable and disadvantaged groups in our community.